cboucher01/cboucher01.github.io/cv.md

     Library and Information Technology Services, Bryn Mawr College, Aug 2023–Present

-    Lead workshops on web development and UX/UI design.
-Train students and faculty on digital tools, including GitHub and web content management systems.
-Provide technical support for educational technology, including the College’s learning management system.
-Consult on digital scholarship and critical making projects.
-Manage and staff the College’s Makerspaces and Digital Media & Collaboration Lab.
-Manage multiple teams of student employees.
+    Perform systems administration and technical support for the College’s web hosting environment, learning management system, and web conferencing software.
+Design and develop websites for digital collections and publications.
+Develop workflows, processes, and documentation for faculty research projects.
+Lead workshops on static web development and user experience (UX) design.
+Coordinate, schedule, and promote workshops and other events.
+Manage timesheets and hours reporting for multiple teams of student employees.

 - ### Digital Scholarship Project Assistant

     Library and Information Technology Services, Bryn Mawr College, Feb 2022–Aug 2023

     Designed and developed a website for a bilingual, annotated digital edition of a book.
-    Designed and managed a blog for the most recent phase of an ongoing institutional history project, as well as a landing page for the project overall.
-Presented work at conferences.
+Developed a website to host a digital exhibition and blog for an institutional history project.
+Presented critical web development and minimal computing work at conferences.
 Proofread & prepared text in English and Russian for annotation and publication.

 - ### Digital Scholarship Summer Fellow